UummProject/uumm-prototype/support/Broken meritocracy.md

 ## Aditional notes
 To keep things simple I left things out of the current document.
 Here there are some subjects I believe are worth to explore.

-### Governance for governements
-Nation states, and certain types of communities, are none-voluntary by nature.
-Its citizen never agreed on the fundamentals that should drive their nation (maybe their antecesors, or an small representation, but not the current citizens).

-A [constitution](https://en.wikipedia.org/wiki/Constitution) represents this fundaments.
-An inmutable document that roughly descrives the principles that drive an ever changing society.

-The result is that the principles are outdated or unclear, making it no duable to define merit.

-Instead, citizens could vote on what is valuable to them.
-The agragated results  could then be used to automatically compute the definition of merit itself.

-The voting wouldn't have to be time-framed.
-Instead a citizen could at any given time, change its own values, and the merit for governing the system would be updated.

-The idea of the citizens voting on they are expert's on (which is about themself) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft _[DAOs, Democracy and Governance] (http://merkle.com/papers/DAOdemocracyDraft.pdf)_

-_Note: I'm from Catalonia, where we are forbiden to express our opinion about how do we want our sovereignty [because...
-'Constitution'](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.